Overrided/Fb2.Document/Readme.md

 `Fb2Node` is lowest abstract level of `fb2` document node implementation.

-`Fb2Container` is element, which can - unexpectedly! - contain other elements.
+`Fb2Container` is container node, which can - unexpectedly! - contain other elements (nodes).

 `Fb2Element` is mainly text container element.

 `Fb2Document`, in turn, is not derived from `Fb2Node`, but still plays major role in file processing.
-That class serves as a container, which is capable of loading and representing `fb2` file structure, providing access to `Fb2Container`/`Fb2Element` basic API's.
+That class serves as a topmost container, which is capable of loading and representing `fb2` file structure, providing access to `Fb2Container`/`Fb2Element` basic API's.

 `Book` property of an `Fb2Document` is populated after call to `Load` (or `LoadAsync`) method ended and represents actual `<FictionBook>` element of `fb2` file.

 >Attention!
 >
 >During load process all nodes or attributes which do not meet `Fb2` standard will be skipped.
-Misplaced elements, like a plain text in root of a book, are not ignored, but marked with `Unsafe` flag instead.
+Misplaced elements, like a plain text in root of a book, are not ignored, but marked with `IsUnsafe` flag instead.
 All comments are ignored by default.

 For full list of allowed elements and attribute names see [ElementNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/ElementNames.cs) and [AttributeNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/AttributeNames.cs).